Firdapse (amifampridine) for Lambert-Eaton myasthenic syndrome

 Firdapse is the first and only oral therapy available in the U.S. for the symptomatic treatment of LEMS.
 The U.S. Food and Drug Administration (FDA) approved the therapy in November 2018 for patients ages 17 and older.

-In the EU, Firdapse was approved by the European Commission in 2009 for commercial use.
-In 2020, Canada’s regulatory agency also approved the use of Firdapse for the treatment of adults with LEMS.
-Catalyst also amended its license agreement for Firdapse in May 2019 to expand its commercial territory to Japan.
+In the European Union, Firdapse was approved by the European Commission in 2009 for commercial use.
+In 2020, Canada’s regulatory agency approved the use of Firdapse for the treatment of adults with LEMS.
+Japan’s regulatory health agency approved Firdapse for the treatment of LEMS in 2024.

 Who should not take Firdapse?